Prusa Lack Stack, LED Lighting, CircuitPython Tweaks

 1. Lather, rinse, repeat []

-A Cornucopia Keyboard Options
+A Cornucopia of Keyboard Options

 Once I started looking, I found a lot of options for a custom keyboard.
 In fact, I started seeing them everywhere.1 I found these offered as some combination of “media,” “macro,” “button,” “board,” “keypad,” and “keyboard.”
 I’m offering this list in no particular order – other than how I noticed each one.